yashsonar2003/Ride-Booking-Performance-Revenue-Analytics-Dashboard-Using-Power-Bi/README.md

 # Project Summary:-
 This project is an End-to-End Power BI Analytics solution built on a 200,000+ row raw ride-booking dataset, designed to simulate a real-world ride-hailing business environment (similar to Uber/Ola).

-The analysis focuses on **Revenue Performance, Operational Efficiency, Ride Cancellations, and CUstomer Behavior** using interactive Power BI dashboards.
+The analysis focuses on **Revenue Performance, Operational Efficiency, Ride Cancellations, and Customer Behavior** using interactive Power BI dashboards.

 The project covers the complete analytics lifecycle:
 - Raw data understanding & cleaning.